ivthefourth/ivthefourth.github.io/README.md

-# FreeCodeCamp
+# Portfolio and Personal Projects

-This repository contains my personal projects for freecodecamp.
+This repository contains my personal projects and those for freecodecamp.
 Live versions can be viewed here: http://ivthefourth.github.io/